-The Town manages over 1,400 acres of conservation land in Concord.
-Some of the more popular areas include the Hapgood Wright Town Forest, Punkatasset Conservation Area, and the Old Rifle Range.
+The Natural Resources Division manages over 1,400 acres of conservation land in Concord.
+Some of the more popular areas include the Hapgood Wright Town Forest, Punkatasset Conservation Area, and October Farm Riverfront.
 Conservation lands are open to the public, subject to certain Rules and Regulations and visitors are encouraged to enjoy these areas.
 Certain activities require a Land Use Permit from the Division of Natural Resources (DNR).
-Please contact the DNR with any questions at 978-318-3285.
+Please contact the Natural Resources Division with any questions at 978-318-3285.

-Copies of the Town of Concord Trails Map are available at the Division of Natural Resources and Town Clerk Offices for $7.
-Click here to view the Town Wide Trail Map.
-In addition, click here to view individual trail maps and guides completed by the Trails Committee and others that provide information about the historical and ecological treasures each property possesses, as well as, links to adjacent Town and regional trail systems.
+Click here to view individual trail maps and guides completed by the Trails Committee that provide information about the historical and ecological treasures each property possesses, as well as links to adjacent Town and regional trail systems.

 Important Information on Ticks in Concord